Yadnyawalkya/SecureWebTestPlan/test4/README.md

 There are certain file formats that are commonly used to deliver malicious code or exploits, and are considered unsecure or high risk.
 These include:

-*`.sh`: Shell files, which can run commands on a user's computer.
+* `.sh`: Shell files, which can run commands on a user's computer.
 These are often used to deliver malware or viruses.
-*`.js`: JavaScript files, which can run scripts in a user's browser.
+* `.js`: JavaScript files, which can run scripts in a user's browser.
 These are often used to deliver client-side attacks such as XSS.
-*`.html`: HTML files, which can contain scripts or links to other malicious files.
+* `.html`: HTML files, which can contain scripts or links to other malicious files.
 * `.xml`: XML files, which can contain scripts or links to other malicious files.
 * `.pdf`: PDF files, which can contain embedded scripts or links to other malicious files.
-*`.exe`: Executable files, which can run code on a user's computer.
+* `.exe`: Executable files, which can run code on a user's computer.
 These are often used to deliver malware or viruses (mostly only for Windows).
-*`.dll`: Dynamic Link Library files, which are similar to .exe files, but are intended to be used as shared libraries of code for other programs (mostly only for Windows).
+* `.dll`: Dynamic Link Library files, which are similar to .exe files, but are intended to be used as shared libraries of code for other programs (mostly only for Windows).

-* Also, filetype depends upon programming language offering using.
+Also, these filetype depends upon programming language offering using.
 In case of PHP, tester should check `.php`, for Ruby or Ruby on Rails applications it should be `.rb`